 It is critical that D/HH students notify the DSS office of their communication needs and preferences as early as possible to ensure appropriate accommodations.
-As such, to ensure the highest quality of interpreting services, it is recommended, when possible, that requests for interpreter services be submitted 6 weeks prior to the beginning of the term.
+As such, to ensure the highest quality of interpreting services, it is recommended that requests for interpreter services be submitted 6 weeks prior to the beginning of the term.
+We also recommend this request be accompanied by a copy of the student's class schedule.
 The DSS office will work diligently to ensure students are accommodated with an in-person interpreter in the classroom, but virtual interpreters and/or CART services may also be provided to students, if necessary.